tinkerhub/The-Essentials-Learning-Program/README.md

 While some of these are helper tools and concepts that ease your effort, some are important ones in the process.
 We can call them essentials all together.
 Because you will utilise them throughout your coding journey.
 This learning program help you to master the essential tools and concepts.

+## The Goal
+Most of us started to learn code in school or college by writing code using this [GNU nano editor](https://www.nano-editor.org).
+Even though the vintage look and experience is cool, using a light weight text editor with next line suggestions like the following image will help you learn to code faster and in much better way.